-The purpose of this project management plan is to define the approach that will be used by the project's Planning and Implementation Teams when planning, executing, monitoring, controlling, and closing the project.
+The purpose of this project management plan is to define the approach that will be used by the project's Planning Team, Implementation Team, ESD ITSD supports, and IT Vendor Team(s) when planning, executing, monitoring, controlling, and closing the project.
 The Project Management Plan will focus on the mechanisms that will be used across the project delivery to:

-- Outline how project scope is determined, validated, monitored, and controlled - Define how the schedule will be used in this project - Document the strategy to monitor and report on project costs - Describe how we will ensure that the program delivers a quality product for customers - Reflect plans for stakeholder and communications management including the methods and frequency of the communications - Define the methodology for risk and issue assessment, mitigation, and monitoring - Describe the purpose of project governance and the escalation process
+- Outline how project scope is determined, validated, monitored, and controlled - Define how the schedule will be used in this project - · Document the strategy to monitor and report on project costs - Describe how we will ensure that the program delivers a quality product for customers - Reflect plans for stakeholder and communications management including the methods and frequency of the communications - Define the methodology for risk and issue assessment, mitigation, and monitoring - Describe the purpose of project governance and the escalation process - Articulate ITSD supports of the implementation through release and structures to ensure smooth transition from implementation to ongoing system operations.